unconst/MACH/README.md

 ## Method Description

 Each MACH is a self contained learning component which runs on its own thread, process, or host computer.
-It trains asynchronously, on its own local dataset, only interacting with its neighbors in the graph by sending tensors along the edges of the graph.
+It trains asynchronously, on its own local dataset, only interacting with its neighbors by sending tensors along the edges.
 These message are of two types, Spikes and Grads.

 #### Spikes
-A Spike a forward execution through the graph it passes a tensor of inputs along a directed edge to a child in the graph.
+A Spike is a forward execution through the graph it passes a tensor of inputs along a directed edge to a child.
 The call is recursive and triggers further spike queries on each of its children before a response is returned.
 The problem is of course, that we cannot receive a response until all downstream nodes have executed and responded.
 Nodes are 'forward-locked'.

 ##### Synthetic inputs